luyadev/luya/docs/guide/app-cmslayouts.md

 </div>
 ```

 > Info: File names starting with *.* or *_* will be ignored.
-CMS Layouts in subfolders will be ignored to.
+CMS layouts in sub folders will be ignored too.

-Since version RC4 you can also add a json file to configure the cmslayout for the admin view, this is optional and will also work without a json file.
-It can be very helpfull if you want to let the adminarea know how your layout structured with rows and columns, like a grid system.
+Since LUYA version RC4 you can also add a json file to configure the CMS layout for the admin view, this is optional and will also work without a json file.
+It can be very helpful if you want to let the Admin UI know how your layout is structured with rows and columns, e.g. like a grid system.

-In order to provide a json, use the same name es for the layout with the ending json, in our example *2columns.json*:
+In order to provide a json, use the same name as for the layout with the ending `.json`, in our example `2columns.json:

 ```json
 {